 - Each of the three factions of the Korean MMO RF Online are this: The Bellato are short Heavy Worlders, the Cora are space elves with psychic powers, and the Accretians are cyborgs with Landmate-sized bodies.

-- Lunarians from Touhou were humans that moved to the earth in ancient times.
-They also have the most advanced technology in the series, live on the source of Gensokyo's magic, and include a pair of Mary Sues that systematically defeat many of the main characters.
+- Lunarians from Touhou were humans that moved from earth to the moon in ancient times.
+They also have the most advanced technology in the series, live on the source of Gensokyo's magic, and include a pair of God Mode Sues that systematically defeat many of the main characters.
+In spite of this, they notably still possess human minds and personalities, and the extended isolation from other human factions leads them facing repeated military defeats against their much less advanced Earth counterparts.

 - The Omar in Deus Ex: Invisible War.